-During the first year cardiac catheterization rotation, fellows are introduced to the sub-specialty at the Baltimore Veterans Affairs Medical Center, while second and third year cardiac catheterization rotations are based at the University Cath Labs.
+During the first year of cardiac catheterization rotation, fellows are introduced to the sub-specialty at the Baltimore Veterans Affairs Medical Center.
+Second and third year cardiac catheterization rotations are based at the University Cath Labs.

 - Exposure to procedures such as pericardiocentesis

 - Evaluation of coronary lesions with fractional flow wire and Doppler ultrasound

 - Placement of Impella left ventricular assist devices and intra-aortic balloon pumps

 - Endomyocardial biopsies

 Fellows can engage in structural heart interventions including ASD/PFO closure, aortic and mitral valvuloplasty, TAVR and Mitra-Clip procedures.

 Rotation objectives also include understanding the indications and contraindications to procedures performed in the Cath Lab, interpretation of coronary angiography and ventriculography as well as hemodynamic studies including constriction-restriction studies, valve interrogations, pulmonary hypertension and vasodilator challenge studies and exercise hemodynamics.